CatFixTechnology/.github/README.md

 # So This Is The Member Only README file

-## Location is not in the profile folder
+## Location is not in the .github repo!
+You have to create a repo called .gihub private